Infinite Tuesday CD

 Videoranch is excited to announce that we have collaborated with Rhino to create an audio companion to Nez' new book!

-Infinite Tuesday: Autobriographical Riffs - The Music on CD is now available for pre-order!
-We expect to ship the CDs out the week of April 18, 2017.
+Infinite Tuesday: Autobriographical Riffs - The Music on CD is now available!
 The best part is, if you get them here at Videoranch.com Nez will sign and date each one.

 Michael Nesmith tells the story of his eclectic life in his upcoming book, Infinite Tuesday: An Autobiographical Riff (Crown Archetype).
 Rhino is releasing an audio companion that showcases 14 of Nez's best songs from his days with The Monkees, The First National Band, and solo.